-The framework will be used for recruitment, performance management and development discussions and for decisions about progression.
-Some Departments introduced it in April 2012 with the rest of Government doing so from April 2013.
-In these new arrangements your business objectives will set out "what" you need to achieve over the year and this competency framework will set out "how" you need to work to achieve those objectives.
+The framework is used for recruitment, performance management and development discussions and for decisions about progression.
+Your business objectives set out "what" you need to achieve over the year and the competency framework sets out "how" you need to work to achieve those objectives.